-109: Clothing Construction
+109: Clothing Construction (Sewing & Textile Design)

 - 1. Exhibitor may enter unlimited items per age appropriate level. - 2.
-Labels (3" x 2-1/2") are to be sewn into garment.
+Labels (3" x 2-1/2") are to be attached by a safety pin or sewn into garment.
 (Back of neck or center back of waistband.)
 Label each piece.
 Labels can be secured from clothing leader or Extension Office. - 3.
 Garments shall be carefully laundered or cleaned before being exhibited. - 4.
 Place garments on hangers.
 Attach skirt to hanger with large safety pins.. - 5.
 All work must be the product of the 4-H'er and current 4-H year. - 6.
 Pre-cut kits are acceptable for all clothing classes.
-All articles/garments must be finished for use. - 7.
+All articles/garments must be finished for use.
+Majority of the outfit must be constructed and modeled by the 4H member who made the garment/outfit.
+Everything which is commonly considered an outer garment must be constructed (vest, jacket, dress, skirt, pants, coat, etc.).
+A sweater, blouse or shirt that is worn underneath another constructed garment can be purchased or made. - 7.
 State Fair Blue quality garments will be entered in the State Fair and will be judged at State Fair. - 8.
-Ribbons will be Blue, Red or White with Champion and Reserve Champion ribbons will be awarded in each phase. - 9.
+Ribbons will be Blue, Red or White with Champion and Reserve Champion ribbons will be awarded in each class. - 9.
 An overall Grand and Reserve Grand Champion will be awarded in both JR and SR Divisions. - 10.
 Educational exhibits--share with others what you learn in this project.
 If it is a poster, it must not be larger than 22" x 28".
 Take care to select durable materials that will withstand Fair conditions.
 Total display space must be no more than 2.5' deep, 3' tall and 4' wide.
 No card table exhibits allowed.
 Educational Exhibits will be designated with the following letters: N-notebook, P-poster, D-display, or V-video. - 12.
 Majority of the Buymanship outfit must be purchased (not borrowed) and modeled by the 4-Her. - 13.
-4-H Buymanship & Clothing Construction will be judged by consultation.
+4-H Shopping In Style & Sewing & Textile Design will be judged by consultation.
 Parents will not be allowed to sit with 4-Hers during consultative judging.

-1005 - An article, garment or outfit - 7 to 12
+- 1005 An article, garment or outfit 7 to 12

-1006 - Educational Exhibit prepared by 7-12
+- 1006 Educational Exhibit prepared by 7-12

-1007 - An article, garment or outfit - 13 to 18
+- 1007 An article, garment or outfit 13 to 18

-1008 - Educational Exhibit prepared by 13-18
+- 1008 Educational Exhibit prepared by 13-18

-1009 - Recycled Clothing Project
+- 1009 Recycled Clothing Project

-170: Style Revue
+170: Style Revue (Shopping In Style)